GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-security/README.md

 A set of variables allows configuring the VPC SC perimeters described above:

-- `vpc_sc_perimeter_projects` configures project membership in the three regular perimeters
+- `vpc_sc_perimeter_projects` configures project membership in regular perimeters
+- `vpc_sc_bridges` configures bridges between perimeters
 - `vpc_sc_access_levels` configures access levels, which can then be associated to perimeters by key using the `vpc_sc_perimeter_access_levels`
 - `vpc_sc_egress_policies` configures directional egress policies, which can then be associated to perimeters by key using the `vpc_sc_perimeter_egress_policies`
 - `vpc_sc_ingress_policies` configures directional ingress policies, which can then be associated to perimeters by key using the `vpc_sc_perimeter_ingress_policies`

 This allows configuring VPC SC in a fairly flexible and concise way, without repeating similar definitions.
-Bridges perimeters configuration will be computed automatically to allow communication between regular perimeters: `landing <-> prod` and `landing <-> dev`.

 #### Dry-run vs. enforced